 Subsequently, 20 organisations are being supported through this sustainability fellowship based on the commitment to drive their sustainability agenda.
 The sustainability fellowship is ongoing in Accra from Wednesday 9 October to Friday 11 October 2019.

-News generated by Michael Kumordzi Tetteh
+News by: Michael Kumordzi Tetteh